Grain Free Stuffing, Paleo, Keto Friendly

 This is a breakthrough, even for me who often creates paleo or grain free recipes.
 I do this for all my readers who struggle with food allergies, diabetic diet concerns and those on a ketogenic or low-carb diet.
 Each serving is 6 net carbs!

-Almond Flour Grain free Biscuits Serve as the Base for Grain Free Stuffing
+Almond Flour Grain free Biscuit Recipe Serves as the Base for Grain Free Stuffing

 Once the biscuits are cooled, (you must cook them), cut into big croutons.
 Gently bake for about 5 minutes or so to get them a little golden brown.
 Grain free biscuits do not act like gluten flour biscuits, so we do what we can to push them.
 I have found that keeping the croutons on the large size (larger than croutons you buy in the store) is best.
 If you happen to have any that turn into bread crumbs, dry and cool them completely and save them for another recipe.